 If you become unwell, there are lots of options you can consider.
 This page covers:

-See our pages on support for students, seeking help for your mental health, and crisis services for more information about getting help for your mental health.
+See our pages on support for students and seeking help for your mental health, for more information about getting help for your mental health.

 Who can I talk to about my options?

 It may be helpful to have a chat with someone impartial about your options, even if just to help get it clear in your own mind about what you think would help.

 - Your academic supervisor or tutor should be able to help you to understand your university or college's policy for taking time out and to consider how you could take a more flexible approach to your studies.

 - Your Students' Union advice service or welfare office can provide impartial advice.

 - Your university or college's disability service can support you to think about taking time out or taking a more flexible approach to your studies.

 A crisis is any situation in which you feel you need urgent help.
 For example, you might feel in crisis if:

 - you are having suicidal thoughts and feelings